Annapurna Devi: Career

 One of her earliest concerts with the surbahar was when she played in honour of the Raja of Maihar.
 She was rewarded with a large tract of land for her performance.

 From 1946 to 1957, Ravi Shankar and Annapurna Devi performed duets in Delhi, Mumbai and Calcutta.
-Her student Vinay Bharat Ram had once reported that she was uncomfortable accepting payment for concerts, as it was her belief that it was akin to selling the Goddess Saraswati.
+Her student Vinay Bharat Ram had once reported that she was uncomfortable accepting payment for concerts, as it was her belief that it was akin to selling the goddess Saraswati.

-While teaching at her brother's college when it was in Calcutta, she would occasionally give performances, though with strict instructions that she should not be recorded.
-After she moved to Mumbai permanently, she taught for a while at The National Centre for the Performing Arts (NCPA), Mumbai.
+While teaching at her brother's college in Calcutta, she would occasionally give performances, though with strict instructions that she should not be recorded.
+After she moved to Mumbai permanently, she taught for a while at the National Centre for the Performing Arts (NCPA), Mumbai.

-For the rest of her life, she was a much-sought after guru for students and aficionados of Hindustani Classical music, though she only accepted a handful of them.
+For the rest of her life, she was a much-sought after guru for students and aficionados of Hindustani classical music, though she only accepted a handful of them.
 Per her father's instructions, she never took any fee whatsoever for her tutorship.
 Her pupils were not restricted to a single instrument.
 (Note: Many of her students were also students of her brother Ali Akbar Khan and/or Ravi Shankar.)
 They included: